ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 You query quotas for the solid state file system in the same way as [quotas on the work file systems](#quotas-on-the-work-file-systems).

+!!! bug
+    Usage and quotas of the solid state file system are not yet available in SAFE - you should use commands such as `lfs quota -hp $(id -g) .` to query quotas on the solid state file system.

 ### RDFaaS file systems